Uplift » 6 Ways to Avoid Distracted Driving

 24 Hours Icon

-2. If you might need directions, get them before you begin to drive
+2. If you might need directions, get them before you begin driving

-It can be very dangerous to deal with navigation while driving.
-Whether you are using a map, GPS device or your cell phone, get everything set up and organized beforehand.
+It can be very dangerous to manage navigation while driving.
+Whether you are using a map, a GPS device, or your cell phone, get everything set up and organized beforehand.

-If you do not have a maps app or other device, print out easy to read driving instructions from a service like Google Maps prior to starting your journey.
+If you do not have a map app or other device, print out easy-to-read driving instructions from a service like Google Maps before starting your journey.

-If you’re using your phone or another device, get an exact address beforehand and input it into the device.
-Making stops on the way?
+If you’re using your phone or another device, get the exact address beforehand and enter it into the device.
+Making stops along the way?
 Most apps allow you to program these in.

-Often, even if you do not need directions, these applications can help warn you of hazards or traffic ahead and could be used to help get where you’re going safely.
+Often, even if you do not need directions, these applications can warn you of hazards or traffic ahead and help you reach your destination safely.

 3. Do not eat while driving